Using custom types as JSON keys

 So while custom type keys are possible, they're not always practical.
 It's often better to stick with string keys and put the custom types as values in the JSON object.

-Answers to questions are automatically generated and may not have been reviewed.
+Answers are generated by AI models and may not have been reviewed.
+Be mindful when running any code on your device.